Introduction: Convertible A-Frame Cabin

 Step 6: Final Touches

 To complete the cabin I cut down another pallet to make an awning over the door and another for the window.
-Using 6" Timberlok screws from the inside I mounted them and covered it with roofing scraps (picture 1)
+Using 6" Timberlok screws from the inside I mounted them and covered it with left over roofing (picture 1)

-The panel is roughly 8x10' and doesn't weigh too much for an adult but you'll notice in picture 3 that I have added gas strut.
+The panel is roughly 8x10' and doesn't weigh too much for an adult but you'll notice at the top of picture 3 I've added a gas strut on each side of the opening.
 Key was finding a pair that support 150 lbs each since the attachment point means they are supporting a large cantilevered object.
 With careful measurement they work well as you have probably seen in the video they can even support the whole panel without the fold out legs.
 For only $50 they are a bargain!
 It is not recommended to use them without the leg as they do weaken over time but it is a great assist in raising and lowering a wide panel like this.

 I hope this inspires more cabins and please share your results and ideas.
 You can find a few more pictures at my build blog http://palletbuilding.blogspot.com thanks for checking it out.